rorygleeson/aws-transcribe-iotcore/sam-lambda-iot-rule/README.md

 <img src="images/receiveData1.png" width=70%>

-Now let us examine has data is sent to the sensor by AWS IoT Core.
-I.E device has subscribed to a topic, and AWS Core send message to this topic for the device.
+Now let us examine has data is sent to a sensor by AWS IoT Core.
+I.E device has subscribed to a topic, and AWS IoT Core sends a message to this topic for the device.

 <img src="images/sendData1.png" width=70%>